rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Tasks to complete

--   Create a new Azure Function in the Azure Stack Tenant portal using the same resource group as the web app.
+-   Create a new Azure Function in the Azure Stack Tenant portal using the same resource group as the web app

--   Deploy the code from the following repository: <https://github.com/opsgility/contosofinancefunction>.
+-   Deploy the code from the following repository: <https://github.com/opsgility/contosofinancefunction>

 -   Scroll down to the **Application settings** and click **+Add new setting** to add a storage connection.
 This storage account will be used to write the PDFs to blob storage.